vgl-iisc/mscomplex3d/Readme.md

 - [Pybind11 2.13](https://github.com/pybind/pybind11/releases/tag/v2.13.0)
 - C & C++20 Compilers (gcc-11+, MSBuild, etc.)

+> ⚠️ If you install OpenCL from a method other than installing the entire Nvidia CUDA Toolkit, ensure that you install the associated [ICD](https://dooglz.github.io/gpu/2019/07/26/opencl.html). <br>For end-users, we recommend simply installing the Toolkit.

 Besides CMake, the compilers, OpenMP, and OpenCL, these dependencies will be installed automatically.
 OpenMP will likely already be bundled in your compiler, with no further effort required from your side.

 ## Installing the Python Package ##